 And if reading this bores you, understand that your liver is a HIGHLY important gland that you can’t live without.
 It plays a key role in detoxifying the toxins you ingest and breath in daily (including smoking), besides being a major fat burner.
 Make the liver diseased, and you become a breeding ground for toxins, the rise of other diseases…then death.

 The solution?
-Run from TSH-kissing doctors, get on desiccated thyroid like Naturethroid et. al. and avoid the most common mistakes of dosing while ceasing to smoke, curtailing the alcohol, and eating healthy (except for the daily dose of chocolate I gotta have. haha).
+Consider running from TSH and T4-only doctors, find one to put you on desiccated thyroid like Naturethroid et. al (which patients report seems to do a better job getting rid of their hypothyroid symptoms), and avoid the most common mistakes of dosing while ceasing to smoke, curtailing the alcohol, and eating healthy (except for the daily dose of chocolate I gotta have. haha).

 P.S.
 The original report came out in the May journal issue of Hepatology (published by John Wiley & Sons on behalf of the American Association for the Study of Liver Diseases).
 Similar results were also reported in the Journal of Gastroenterology and Hepatology 2005.

 Want to be informed about my blog posts?
 Curious what I’m ranting about?
-Just use the Notifications on the left at the bottom of the links.
+Just use the Notifications at the bottom of any page to sign up.